 The History of Chemical Fertilisers

 Straight and compound chemical fertilisers are a fairly recent gardening innovation.
 The first manufactured fertilisers were made by treating bones with sulphuric acid.
 This was in 1899 and produced superphosphate.
-Bones were one replaced with phosphate rock soon replaced bones as the phosphate source.
+Bones were then replaced with phosphate rock that replaced bones as the phosphate source.
 The K fertilizer industry started in Germany in 1861.
 Nitrogen production commenced in 1913 with the availability of synthetic ammonia.

 Before these dates all fertilisers were organic .. the organic movement isn’t new.
 It just harks back to a previous age before the advent of chemical or artificial fertilisers.